Margaret Reynolds: Early life and teaching career

 Reynolds was born on 19 July 1941 in Hobart, Tasmania.
 She was the only child of Jess (née Montgomery) and Walter Rodis "Rod" Lyne.
 Her father was a farm labourer and soldier who served in New Guinea during World War II.
 He died in 1947, after which she and her mother relocated to Launceston to be closer to her maternal grandparents.
 Both her mother and maternal grandmother were schoolteachers.

 Reynolds attended Trevallyn Primary School and Launceston State High School, matriculating in 1957.
 She subsequently studied teaching for two years at the University of Tasmania.
 Her first teaching post was at the small rural locality of Natone in the state's north-west.
 She subsequently undertook further training in special education and taught at schools in Launceston, Devonport, and the Derwent Valley.
 Reynolds and her husband moved to England in 1964 and spent a year teaching at schools in London's East End.
 They returned to Australia in mid-1965 and settled in Townsville, Queensland, where her husband became a lecturer at Townsville University College.

-In Townsville, Reynolds taught for periods at Cootharinga, a special needs school, and at Aitkenvale State School.
+In Townsville, Reynolds taught for periods at Cootharinga, a special education school, and at Aitkenvale State School.
 Reynolds, along with her husband, were vocal supporters of the Black Community School established in Townsville by Eddie Koiki Mabo in 1973, which aimed to provide a program better suited to black children's needs.
 Reynolds also lent her educational experience to helping the school in its early stages, and wrote articles about it in journals.

 She completed a diploma in education at James Cook University in 1977 and was appointed as a tutor in language and literature at the local College of Advanced Education.
 She subsequently completed the degree of Bachelor of Arts at the University of Queensland in 1982.